 Wolfe Park: 3700 Monterey Drive at Beltline.
 This was originally called Westmoreland Park – in fact, the entire area was the Westmoreland plat.
 The site had been a gravel pit owned by Friedheim at 38th and Raleigh.
 The pit was abandoned, but a crusher plant for trucked-in gravel replaced it.
 Westmoreland Park was at 36th and Raleigh, where the Rec Center is now.
-Some land for the park was purchased by the City in December 1942, and some was obtained by the State in November 1947.
-In 1956, the park had 4.3 acres, and it was a working park in 1957.
+Some land for the park was purchased by the Village in December 1942, and some was obtained by the State in November 1947.
+In 1956 the park had 4.3 acres, and it was a working park in 1957.
 The City bought up the rest of the plat, parcel by parcel.
-In 1959, there was dumping problems, and part of the site was made into Acme Field, of the Babe Ruth League.
+In 1959 there were dumping problems, and part of the site was made into Acme Field, of the Babe Ruth League.
 Some of the soil may have been contaminated.
-The Fire Department burned down structures on 36th Street in 1970; there may have been other houses there that were moved.
+The Fire Department burned down structures on 36th Street in 1970; other houses were moved.
 Streets of Westmoreland Park plat were vacated in 1971.
 A shelter was erected in 1973.
 On May 27, 1974, the VFW dedicated a flag pole at the site.
-In 2000, the park was revamped and reopened on September 16.
+In 2000 the park was revamped and reopened on September 16.

 Wolfe Lake/Johnson Lake: In February 1959 the City Council ordered a study on the feasibility, desirability, and useability of developing Johnson Lake as a swimming pool.
 Consultant Robert G. Corwine issued a report that cited water table problems and said it was too cold, recommending a concrete pool that ended up as the Rec Center.
 The lake was found to have B-Coli.
 The 8-acre Johnson Lake (Westmoreland Park, Block 11) was acquired by eminent domain in 1960.
 On August 31, 1964, Johnson Lake was renamed Wolfe Lake, after Mayor Ken Wolfe, who did so much to develop the lake and park.
 In the 1960s, children from various neighborhood parks were bused to Johnson Lake, which was chock full of minnows, for swimming lessons; there had been a bathhouse there.
-In 1967, the lake received fill from the excavation for the Park Nicollet building, filling in 14 acres.
-More fill was received from work at Excelsior Blvd. and Highway 100, filling in an additional five acres.
+In 1967 the lake received fill from the excavation for the Park Nicollet building, filling in 14 acres.
+More fill was received from building the Excelsior Blvd./Highway 100 overpass, filling in an additional five acres.
 The lake now is 230 ft. across, almost round, encompassing 2.3 acres.
 It is stocked with fish by the DNR.
-Click here to see a History Minute on the lake, complete with pictures, produced by Scott Smith of the city’s Community TV department.
+Click here to see a History Minute on the lake, complete with pictures, produced by the City’s Community TV department.